Skip to main content

 IMPLICIT BIAS

 The term implicit bias (also referred to as unconscious bias) refers to the idea that human beings are not neutral in their judgment and behavior and that unconscious experience-based associations and preferences/aversions occur outside our control.
-Such biases may lead to unequal treatment of others based on race, ethnicity, nationality, gender, gender identity, sexual orientation, religion, socioeconomic status, age, disability, or other characteristics (LERU, 2018).
+Such biases may lead to unequal treatment of others based on race, ethnicity, nationality, gender, gender identity, sexual orientation, religion, socioeconomic status, age, disability, or other characteristics (Shah & Bohlen, 2023).

-A patient’s race or ethnicity may contribute to various healthcare-related considerations:
+A patient’s race, ethnicity, or religion may contribute to various healthcare-related considerations:

-• Physiologic variations make some groups more prone to certain diseases and conditions, such as sickle cell anemia among African Americans or Tay-Sachs disease among Eastern European Jews.
+• Physiologic variations make some groups more prone to certain diseases and conditions, such as sickle cell anemia among non-Hispanic Black Americans or Tay-Sachs disease among Eastern European Jews.

-• A patient’s reaction to pain may be culturally prescribed; for example, some cultures encourage the open expression of emotions related to pain while others encourage suppression.
+• A patient’s reaction to pain may be culturally prescribed; for example, Middle Eastern and Hispanic cultures encourage the open expression of emotions related to pain while Asian cultures value stoicism.

 • Different ethnic groups have different norms of psychological well-being and acceptance of mental illness.